RoMar19/Building_in_green/README.md

 ## Existing features
 Navigation bar - Collapsible for small screens.
 CRUD - Users can upload, read, update, and delete content in the database.
-Sorting - Users can select through Building categories.
+Sorting - Users can select diferent categories Building categories.

 ## Technologies used